muhamed-hassan/muhamed-hassan/README.md

 The repositories in this account are [open sourced](https://en.wikipedia.org/wiki/Open-source_license) 🙌 💪 as a charity activity not to be sponsored or funded via any entity.
 Just abstract the technique and customize based on your business need in the future when a [standalone corporates](https://github.com/muhamed-hassan/specialized-software-development-company-java-backend) like banks get established or similar ones for recognized technologies via governing systems 🤲 💪 😇 🏎 💲 🌍 💯.

 To expand 🎅 the **`open-source community`** across the globe 🌍 about the verified ✅ 💯 technlogies that are mentioned in my Github-account and approved via governments and be taught inside their universities besides their stolen extenstions that are not yet taught, and discussing how to fuck the [mother fucker countryside savage dogs](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder) regarding unstable [computer science department](https://github.com/muhamed-hassan/faculty_of_engineering).
-Just email 📧 me for further details.

 **`Business defined as a group of legal, ethical and educated families to support the society via their doings and themselves.
 In the mean time there is a mix inside each business across the globe.
 However it's a matter of time till a full separation is made.`**